gouthamvgk/AiBench_IOS/policy.md

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

+**Opensource CoreML models**
+The app or developer doesn't have any ownership over the opensource models provided in the app.
+All the model are used based on their opensource license for academic and research purpose.
+Any usage of this App or the opensource models for commercial usage is strictly prohibited.

 **Changes to This Privacy Policy**